If you think you can do it, or you think you can’t do it, You are right.– Henry Ford

 Another skill I've always found easy to do myself is grooming my own nails.
 I've enjoyed a few manicures and pedicures to understand their appeal, but I find it more convenient to do it myself at home while listening to music or watching the news or a television show.
 For years, I cut and polished my nails twice a week, until I began to appreciate a natural, clean, trimmed nail look and pondered why artificially painted nails are considered more glamorous or sophisticated?

-Not exactly my old signiture colors of nail enamel, but close enough.
+Not exactly my old signature colors of nail enamel, but close enough.

 Without Gumby arms to trim the back of my head, I no longer cut my own hair.
-Oh, snipping the back was slow and tedious, but I do trim my mom's hair and groom her nails.
-I wouldn't have thought I could do this for another person before necessity became not only the mother of invention but of convention!
+Oh, snipping the back was slow and tedious, but I still trim my mom's hair and groom her nails.
+I wouldn't have thought I could do this for another person before necessity became the mother of invention and convenience!
 Doing things yourself sometimes also keeps life simple (I don't have to make appointments or take her elsewhere).
-Simple is better because it's less rushing, schlepping, and directing others in exchange for more hours relaxing.
+Simple is better because it's less rushing, schlepping, and directing others in exchange for more hours of relaxing.

 Despite the top blog image, I wouldn't consider going off the grid or buying a farm.
 I love city life!
-City Girl Extraordinaire is my lifestyle aspiration.
+City Girl Extraordinaire suits me.

 The best lightning rod for your protection is your own spine. – Ralph Waldo Emerson